rackerlabs/support-how-to/content/rackspace-email/rackspace-email-faq.md

 #### How do I change my password?

-A Rackspace Email user can do this through Webmail.
-You can go to [https://apps.rackspace.com](https://apps.rackspace.com/) and log in with your email address and current password.
-In the upper-right corner, click the menu button to the right of your email address.
-Then, select **Settings**.
-In the Settings dialog box, click **Change Password**.
+A Rackspace Email user can do this through [Webmail](https://apps.rackspace.com/).
+For more information, see [Change a Rackspace Email mailbox password](/how-to/change-rackspace-email-mailbox-password/).

 #### What's the difference between IMAP and POP?